The Dangers of the Kissing Bug

 Leo’s Pest Control for TAP® Insulation

-As a homeowner in Bristol, there’s no way to completely avoid the risk of pest infestations.
+As a homeowner in Bristol and Johnson City, there’s no way to completely avoid the risk of pest infestations.
 What you can do, however, is to take every precaution available to you.
 And TAP Insulation, when installed correctly, is the best step you can take to keep infestations from ever getting the chance to form.
 There’s no effort on your part, all you need to do is schedule installation and enjoy a more pest-resistant home.
 Contact Leo’s Pest Control today to schedule an estimate!
 Or, if you want to know more, visit our TAP Insulation page.

 How to Identify Termite Holes in Wood